bfGraph/STGraph/README.md

 ## Getting Started

-### Installation for Users
+### Installation for STGraph Package Users

-This installation walkthrough's intended audience are users of the STGraph package for building GNN and TGNN models.
+This guide is tailored for users of the STGraph package, designed for constructing Graph Neural Network (GNN) and Temporal Graph Neural Network (TGNN) models.

-**Setup a new virtual environment**
+**Setting Up a Virtual Environment**

-It is recommended to setup a new virtual environment with Python version `3.8`.
-Here we are creating a new virtual environment named `stgraph` using `conda`.
+We recommend creating a new virtual environment with Python version `3.8`.
+Here, we create a dedicated virtual environment named `stgraph` using the `conda` package manager.

 ```bash
 conda create --name stgraph python=3.8
 conda activate stgraph
 ```

-**Install STGraph from PyPI**
+**Installing STGraph from PyPI**

 ```bash
 pip install stgraph
 ```

-**Install PyTorch**
+**Installing PyTorch**

-Additionally, STGraph requires PyTorch.
+In addition, STGraph relies on PyTorch.
+Ensure it is installed in your virtual environment with the following command

 ```bash
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

-After running all of the above, you have successfully installed STGraph.
-You can write and train your first GNN model by following this tutorial.
+Upon completion of the above steps, you have successfully installed STGraph.
+Proceed to write and train your first GNN model by referring to the provided tutorial.

 ### Pre-requisites